MOJO Sports

-MOJO Sports is a Los Angeles-based youth sports technology and media platform that provides coaching instruction, team management tools and multimedia sharing to coaches, athletes and families involved with the five major youth sports: soccer, flag football, basketball, baseball and softball.
-According to Fast Company, more than 4 million people have used MOJO since it launched in 2021.
+MOJO Sports is a Los Angeles-based youth sports technology and media platform that provides coaching instruction, team management tools and multimedia sharing to coaches, athletes and families involved with the five major youth sports: soccer (football), flag football, basketball, baseball and softball.

 History

 MOJO was founded in 2019 by Ben Sherwood, the former president of Disney-ABC TV Group.
 Sherwood created MOJO with Reed Shaffner, a product leader at Microsoft, Zynga, Scopely, and Workpop, a company he co-founded and later sold.
 Sherwood and Shaffner raised funds in 2020, with Alpha Edison Ventures leading the effort along with investors including television producer Tom Werner.

 The MOJO app launched in February 2021 with a youth soccer curriculum, focused on coaching content and practice plans.
 The drill videos, shot at the Banc of California Stadium, were produced by Mandalay Sports.
 The app launched as an education partner of US Youth Soccer, a non-profit sports association.